taky-kongo/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles: This script displays directory contents in a long format.

 4-listmorefiles: THis script display current directory contents, including hidden files (starting with .).
 Use the long format.

+5-listfilesdigitonly: This script displays current directory contents.
+	* Long format

+	* with user and group IDs displayed numerically

+	* And hidden files (starting with .)